liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Who is affected?

-This affects developers who have written code that catch the `ReservedUserScreenNameException`.
+This affects developers who have written code that catches the `ReservedUserScreenNameException` while calling the affected methods.

 #### How should I update my code?

-You should replace the `ReservedUserScreenNameException` with `UserScreenNameException.MustNotBeReserved`.
+You should replace catching exception `ReservedUserScreenNameException` with catching exception `UserScreenNameException.MustNotBeReserved`.

 #### Why was this change made?

 A new pattern has been defined for exceptions that provides higher expressivity in their names and also more information regarding why the exception was thrown.

-The new `UserScreenNameException.MustNotBeReserved` exception has all the necessary information about why the exception was thrown and its context.
-In particular, it contains the `userId`, the problematic `screenName`, and the list of `reservedScreenNames`.
+The new exception `UserScreenNameException.MustNotBeReserved` has all the necessary information about why the exception was thrown and its context.
+In particular, it contains the user ID, the problematic screen name, and the list of reserved screen names.

 ---------------------------------------